 (Forthcoming): Entries for the new Wiley Herodotus Encyclopedia (including 'Reception of Herodotus: Ancient Greece and Rome', 'Lade' and 'Icthyophagoi').

-(Forthcoming): ‘From Croesus to Pausanias: Tragic Individuals in Early Greek Historiography’, in Z. Archibald, J. Haywood and G. J. Oliver (eds.)
+(In press): ‘From Croesus to Pausanias: Tragic Individuals in Early Greek Historiography’, in Z. Archibald and J. Haywood (eds.)
 The Power of the Individual in Ancient Greece.
 Essays in Honour of Professor J. K. Davies (The Classical Press of Wales).

 2016: Review of E. Bridges, Imagining Xerxes: Ancient Perspectives on a Persian King, in Journal of Hellenic Studies 136.
 Read this here.